-- 1. On 12 October 2005, the Ombudsman received a complaint from Mr C on behalf of Mrs A, concerning the way in which Fife Council (the Council) had decided to move the village of Freuchie, where she is resident, into the Kirkcaldy and Mid Fife area for strategic planning purposes.
-Mr C alleged that there had been a number of improper processes involved. - 2.
-The complaints from Mr C which I have investigated are that the Council: - (a) failed to carry out local consultation before changing the local plan boundaries; - (b) failed to take account of the complainant's views despite confirmation that they would do so; - (c) misrepresented the situation; and - (d) encouraged staff not to disclose information. - 3.
-A number of complaints were made on the same issue by other residents of Freuchie and I considered it appropriate to investigate them together.
+Main Investigation Report Introduction 1.
+On 8 October 2005, the Ombudsman received a complaint from Mr C concerning the way in which Fife Council (the Council) had decided to move the village of Freuchie, where he is resident, into the Kirkcaldy and Mid Fife area for strategic planning purposes.
+He alleged that there had been a number of improper processes involved. - 2.
+The complaints from Mr C which I have investigated are that the Council: - (a) failed to carry out local consultation before changing the local plan boundaries; - (b) failed to take account of the complainant's views despite confirmation that they would do so; - (c) misrepresented the situation; and - (d) encouraged staff not to disclose information.